ziapeltagames/six-winters/docs/RULES.md

 * **Port**: A character may spend one action die to move from this location to another port location
 * **Gate**: A character may take on psyche stress (see below) to move from this location to another gate location
-* **Support Source**: Roll and place a support die at this location when activated
+* **Support Source**: Roll and place a support die at this location when location is activated
-* **Technology Source**: Roll and place a technology die at this location when activated
+* **Technology Source**: Roll and place a technology die at this location when location is activated
-* **Espionage Source**: Roll and place an espionage die at this location when activated
+* **Espionage Source**: Roll and place an espionage die at this location when location is activated
-* **Military Source**: Roll and place a military die at this location when activated
+* **Military Source**: Roll and place a military die at this location when location is activated
-* **Diplomacy Source**: Roll and place a diplomacy die at this location when activated
+* **Diplomacy Source**: Roll and place a diplomacy die at this location when location is activated
-* **Sorcery Source**: Roll and place a sorcery die at this location when activated
+* **Sorcery Source**: Roll and place a sorcery die at this location when location is activated

 ### Location Text (Optional)